-Imagine you are working on a computer, cutting a steak, painting a picture, or washing dishes.
-One thing shared by all of these scenarios is that they tend to take place when you are facing a close-scale space.
-These spaces are typically within 2-4 feet of the body, and consist of spatial layouts filled with objects.
-Current theories of human visual processing focus on how we perceive objects (3-D spatially bounded entities) and scenes (large-scale indoor or outdoor environments), and relatively little work has tried to apply these theories to explain how we process the small-scale spaces we perform most of our every-day tasks in.
+Imagine you are working on a computer, cutting a steak, painting a picture, or soldering a wire.
+When performing any of these activities, you’ll find yourself interacting with a very particular kind of space: space within a few feet of the body, which contains multiple objects and affords hand-based actions.
+How are such spaces represented in the brain and mind?
+Current theories of visual processing focus on how we perceive objects (3-D spatially bounded entities) and scenes (large-scale indoor or outdoor spaces), but relatively little work has tried to apply these theories to explain how we process the small-scale spaces in which we perform most of our every-day tasks.
 My work aims to fill this gap.

 At the moment, I call these kinds of spaces Reachspaces.
 Here are some questions I am currently pursuing.

 Things that belong to the same category tend to look alike.
 For scenes, member of a category (such as “forest” or “field”) share global features such as openness, mean depth and navigability with other member of the category (Greene & Oliva, 2009).
 Do reachspaces have characteristic features that set them apart from scenes?
 If so, what are those reachspace primitives like?
 We are exploring these questions with both behavioral and computational methods.